 The most important task was to convince terminal managers of the logic behind the new operations strategy.
-Terminal managers needed to understand that they had to follow the load planning since it was designed to coordinate different parts of the system.
+Terminal managers needed to understand that they had to follow the load planning since it was designeed to coordinate different parts of the system.
 They used examples to illustrate the effect their decisions could have on other terminals.
-Generally, people in the field accepted the principle that their decisions should be coordinated with those in the rest of the system close they were to this target.
+Generally, people in the field accepted the principle that their decisions should be coordinated with those in the rest of the system

+(d) Following the implementation of SYSNET, they developed a target that represented the expected number of directs that they should be loading based on the SYSNET plan.
+Yellow then measured terminal manager's performance based on how close they were to this target.
 After some period, it deemed compliance with the plan so good that it now measures terminal managers performance on other activities and Yellow continues to monitor compliance with the load plan informally.
 It then contacts managers that appear to be not in compliance to determine the reasons.
-In short, SYSNET has changed load planning from a decentralized process that depended on local management incentives to a centralized process that relies on monitoring and enforcement.
+In short, SYSNET has changed load planning from a decentralized process that depended on local management incentives to a centralized process that relies on monitoring and enforcement services.
+These trends are especially relevant for after-sales service.
+Maintaining a service parts logistic system to support products installed in the field is essential to competing in this industry.